The 10 Most Notorious Scammers of All Time

-Today, when trying to associate the word “scammer” with a face, the average Internet user (of which I am one) thinks of a yahoo boy, i.e. a con artist, stashed away in the depths of his cyber-cafe… Bad mistake!
-Or a rather serious lack of culture!
+Today, when trying to match the word “scammer” to a face, the average internet user (myself included) thinks of some Nigerian scam artist hiding in the back of his cyber-café… A serious mistake!
+Or rather, a serious lack of culture!
 Why?
-Simply because history has shown that men far more successful than these have displayed ingenuity, charisma, audacity, ambition, and imagination, infinitely higher than our daily annoyances.
-The scammers we are going to introduce to you in this article have (or had) real talents dedicated to swindling… until they were caught by the law… However, like them or not, they deserve the superlatives used in this introduction.
+Simply because history has shown that men far more accomplished than these have displayed ingenuity, charisma, audacity, ambition, and imagination infinitely greater than our everyday nuisances.
+The scammers we will introduce to you in this article have (or had) genuine talents dedicated to deception… until they were caught by the law!
+Regardless of whether we like them or not, they deserve the superlatives used in this introduction.

-Now let’s get into the “fascinating” world of the best fraudsters of all time!
+Let’s now delve into the “fascinating” world of the greatest scammers of all time!

-We’ll call him “the master.”
-Well, even on the bad guys’ side, that role exists… Charles Ponzi is a small Italian who came to settle in the United States at the beginning of the twentieth century.
-“Small” not in ambition but rather in his wallet, which was said to contain only $2.50…
+We’ll call him the “master.”
+Yes, even among villains, such a role exists… Charles Ponzi was a little Italian who found himself in the United States at the beginning of the twentieth century.
+“Little,” not in terms of his ambition but rather his wallet, which was said to contain only $2.50…

-In 1919, he became the instigator of a scam that would later bear his name: The “Ponzi scheme“.
-The principle is simple and relies solely on the trust and reputation given to the scammer by the victims.
-It consists of creating an investment fund that allows people who have deposited money to receive interest on the funds invested.
-The only catch: the interest came from the money placed by the new contractors and not from any gains made by the “banker” in the stock market.
-This system works as long as the mass of investors grows but is bound to collapse as soon as the number of newcomers becomes too small or there are to many of them wanting their money back…
+In 1919, he became the instigator of a scam that would later bear his name: The “Ponzi Scheme” The principle is simple and relies solely on the trust and reputation afforded to the scammer by his victims.
+It involves creating an investment fund that allows those who deposit money to earn interest on their invested funds.
+The catch: the interest comes from the money deposited by new investors, not from profits made by the “banker” in the stock market.
+This system works as long as the pool of investors grows but is doomed to collapse once the number of new arrivals becomes too small or too many people want to withdraw their money…

 Sentenced to 150 years in prison, Bernard Madoff is the worthy “heir” of Charles Ponzi!
-He is the man of all superlatives:
+He is a man of all superlatives:

 - 8848 complaints against him

-- A $65 billion scam (the biggest in history)
+- A scam worth $65 billion (the largest in history)

-- $290 million in lawyers’ and consultants’ fees to recover the money scattered by the scam…
+- $290 million spent on lawyers and consultants to recover scattered money from the scam…

-Bernard Madoff was an American businessman who made his fortune by convincing wealthy individuals to invest in an investment fund he created.
-He succeeded in perpetrating a vast scam that lasted nearly 40 years… until the crisis of 2008 face to discover the pot to roses.
-He did not invent anything since he took over the principles laid down several decades earlier by Charles Ponzi.
-He nevertheless knew how to put in confidence “mastodon” investors like banks or stars like Spielberg!
+Bernard Madoff was an American businessman who made his fortune by convincing wealthy individuals to invest in an investment fund he had created.
+He managed to carry out a vast scam that lasted nearly 40 years… until the 2008 financial crisis exposed the fraud.
+He didn’t invent anything, as he simply followed principles established several decades earlier by Charles Ponzi.
+However, he did manage to win the trust of major investors such as banks and stars like Spielberg!

-We like this one.
-Firstly, because he is French and secondly, because he displayed an uncommon audacity.
-He is a very well known swindler who has in particular conned many American stars by abusing their trust.
-To do this, he impregnated himself with their identities by reading their biographies: this allowed him to better understand their interests and to integrate their lives.
-Using several identities (boxer, rich heir of the Rockefeller family…), he managed to scam the French decorator Pierre Lange, the actor Mickey Rourke or Buddy Ochoa.
+We kind of like this guy.
+Firstly, because he’s French just like us writing this article, and mainly because he demonstrated extraordinary audacity.
+He is a well-known scam artist who, in particular, conned numerous American celebrities by gaining their trust.
+He would take on their identities by reading their biographies, which allowed him to learn about their interests and integrate into their lives.
+Using multiple identities (boxer, wealthy heir of the Rockefeller family…), he managed to scam French decorator Pierre Lange, actor Mickey Rourke, and Buddy Ochoa.

-And the best for last: When he arrived in the US, Christophe Rocancourt did not speak a word of English!
-He learned English with the help of 2 Bibles that he compared… One written in French and the other in English.
+And the best part: When he arrived in the USA, Christophe Rocancourt did not speak a word of English!
+He reportedly learned the language by comparing an American and a French bible – a fun legend that you don’t have to believe!

-Later, he made his “big score” by relying on the daily news.
-The one that had caught his attention in the 1920s was the state’s difficulty in meeting the financial needs necessary to maintain the Eiffel Tower.
-One of the journalists of the time even put forward the humorous hypothesis of selling the Eiffel Tower to cover the state’s debts.
-It did not take more to Victor Lustig to usurp the identity of a senior official of the French government and launching a call for tender to scrap dealers.
-One of them responded favorably and bought the famous tower for 100,000 Francs… Ironically, the guy who got ripped off never filed a complaint, ashamed of being ridiculed.
+Later, he pulled off his “big hit” by capitalizing on daily news.
+In the 1920s, the news that caught his attention was the French government’s difficulty in maintaining the Eiffel Tower’s finances.
+One journalist at the time humorously suggested selling the Eiffel Tower to cover the state’s debts.
+This was all Victor Lustig needed to impersonate a high-ranking French official and launch a bid for scrap metal dealers.
+One of them accepted and bought the famous tower for 100,000 Francs… The ironic part: the guy who got scammed never filed a complaint, ashamed of being fooled.

-Frank Abagnale Jr.: The fraudster turned anti-fraud consultant
+Frank Abagnale Junior: The scam artist turned anti-fraud consultant

-This con man is so good, he inspired the famous movie, “Catch Me If You Can” played by Leonardo Di Caprio!
-His life initially consisted of inventing jobs for himself without having studied:
+This scam artist was so good, he inspired the famous movie “Catch Me If You Can” starring Leonardo Di Caprio!
+Initially, he made up jobs for himself without any formal education:

 - Airline pilot

-How it works explained simply?
-Since a 2005 climate agreement, each country has what are called quotas (or “rights to pollute”).
-If it pollutes little, it can resell them… But if it pollutes too much, it must buy some… In fact, Grégory Zaoui found the trick by buying tax-free rights to pollute from some countries and selling them to France, tax-free.
-Isn’t that great?
-Well, I think so…
+Simply explained, how did it work?
+Since a 2005 climate agreement, each country has what we call quotas (or “pollution rights”).
+If a country pollutes less, it can sell them, but if it pollutes too much, it has to buy more… Grégory Zaoui and his accomplices found a trick by buying tax-free pollution rights from certain countries and selling them, including tax, to France.
+Genius, right?
+Well, I think so.

-Alfred Sirven is called by some “the crook of the century”!
-The latter, number 2 of Elf in the 90s has made an incredible embezzlement of funds by creating dozens of accounts (more than 300) ending on offshore tax havens.
-His main weapon: a corruption network of African businessmen without equal.
+Alfred Sirven is known to some as the “scammer of the century”!
+As the number 2 at Elf in the 90s, he executed an incredible embezzlement by creating dozens of accounts (over 300) leading to offshore tax havens.
+His main weapon: an unparalleled network of corrupt African businessmen.

-In recent years, we have regularly heard about “fake president scam.”
-Gilbert Chikli is unquestionably the father of it.
-This scam consists in studying in depth the functioning of a company both on its hierarchical and operational aspects.
-After a long and thorough study, the man takes action by pretending to be a manager and orders a staff member to make a transfer to an external account.
-Sounds impossible?
-Yet among the victims are La Banque Postale, Crédit Lyonnais the Galerie Lafayette or even Disneyland Paris…
+In recent years, we have regularly heard about “Fake President fraud“.
+Gilbert Chikli is undeniably the father of this scam.
+This fraud involves thoroughly studying the workings of a company, both its hierarchical and operational aspects.
+After a long and detailed study, the man takes action by pretending to be an executive and orders a staff member to make a transfer to an external account.
+Does that sound impossible?
+Yet, among the victims, you’ll find La Banque Postale, Crédit Lyonnais, Galeries Lafayette, and even Disneyland Paris…

-In 2020, a trial against him is opened for a new case: he is accused of having stolen money by impersonating the French Minister of Foreign Affairs Jean-Yves Le Drian.
+In 2020, a trial was opened against him for a new case: he is accused of having embezzled money by impersonating the French Minister of Foreign Affairs, Jean-Yves Le Drian.

 Aldo Bonassoli: The Sniffer Plane Scam…

-We end up with a genius… Aldo Bonassoli was the instigator of a scam that cost the French government several hundred million euros and triggered a real scandal in 1983, The sniffer plane scam.
-Bonassoli, a physicist, claimed to have discovered a process to find oil from a plane… This technique, which was in reality a complete hoax, could, according to him and his accomplices, have saved enormous drilling costs.
-Thanks to an effective network and skills of persuasion that where extraoridary, he thus attracted the covetousness of the oil group Elf, which was owned by the government at that time… until making his project, a secret defense file!
+We end with a genius… Aldo Bonassoli is the instigator of a scam that cost the French state several hundred million euros and triggered a real scandal in 1983: the sniffer plane scam.
+This man, a physicist, claimed to have discovered a process allowing for the detection of oil from an airplane.
+This technique, which in reality was a complete fabrication, could, according to him and his accomplices, save massive drilling costs.
+Thanks to an effective network and extraordinary powers of persuasion, he attracted the attention of the oil group Elf, which belonged to the state at that time… even making his project a state defense secret!

-This top 10 has come to an end / These our Top 10 fraudsters… Feel free to add a comment if you think a famous scammer would belong on this page!
+This top 10 comes to an end… Don’t hesitate to add a comment if you think a famous scammer deserves a spot on this page!
 Enjoy 🙂